Editors and Contributors

 Stefan Rating co-heads the competition practice of Marimón Abogados.
 He specialises in EU and national Competition and regulatory law, notably mergers, cartels, State aid and telecoms.
 He worked at the European Commission (ia DG Competition and the Legal Service) for 14 years.
 He obtained a PhD at the Free University, Berlin, and is a member of the team of commentators of European Competition Law, Nomos (current eds Schröter/Jakob/Klotz/Mederer).

-Alexander Reiter is Blue Book trainee at the European Commission in DG Comp, Telecommunications.
-Previously, he has worked in Vienna as an associate in the competition law team of Binder Grösswang Rechtsanwälte, where he advised clients on antitrust, mergers and state aid.
+Alexander Reiter is associate in the competition law team of Eisenberger + Herzog in Vienna advising clients on antitrust, mergers and state aid.
+Before, he was Blue Book trainee at the European Commission in DG Comp, Telecommunications and has already gained experience in other law firms.
 He holds a law degree of the University of Vienna (Mag. iur.) and a master’s degree of the College of Europe (LL.M), where he was member of the European law and economic analysis program (ELEA).
 Alexander speaks German, English, French and Italian.

 Michael Ristaniemi has worked at Metsä Group since 2013 and has acted as the group's competition counsel, as well as contributes to DG Competition’s work at the ICN as a Non-Governmental Advisor.
 Further, Ristaniemi is finalising his doctoral dissertation in competition law and policy, as a part of which he attended Berkeley Law's Visiting Scholar Programme in 2017-2018.
 His research has been published in Concurrences Review, Global Antitrust Review, and in the International In-house Counsel Journal.
 A recent article has been nominated at the 2019 Antitrust Writing Awards.
 Ristaniemi previously has also worked at McDermott Will & Emery’s competition and regulatory practice in Brussels as a seconded lawyer.